-Cisco 7206VXR NPE-G1
+Cisco 7206VXR NPE-G1 and NPE-G2

 Cisco 7206 VXR routers are designed to support gigabit capabilities and to improve data, voice, and video integration in both service provider and enterprise environments.
-Cisco 7206 VXR routers support a high-speed network processing engine, NPE-G1, and all other available network processing engines.
+Cisco 7206 VXR routers support a high-speed network processing engines like NPE-G1, NPE-G2 and all other available network processing engines.

 Cisco 7206 VXR routers accommodate a variety of network interface port adapters and an Input/Output (I/O) controller.
-A Cisco 7206 VXR router equipped with an NPE-G1 can support up to six high-speed port adapters and can also support higher-speed port adapter interfaces including Gigabit Ethernet and OC-12 ATM (Optical Carrier-12 Asynchronous Transfer Mode).
+A Cisco 7206 VXR router equipped with an NPE-G1 or NPE-G2 can support up to six high-speed port adapters and can also support higher-speed port adapter interfaces including Gigabit Ethernet and OC-12 ATM (Optical Carrier-12 Asynchronous Transfer Mode).
+In addition, a Cisco 7206VXR router with an NPE-G2 provides integrated I/O functionality.
 Cisco 7206 VXR routers also contain bays for up to two AC-input or DC-input power supplies.